Athletics & Extracurricular Activities

 All students are invited to perform with us and we are always looking to add new features to our shows!

-This year's team has over 60 students performing and look forward to our first show at the Elder's Luncheon on December 21st.
-We hope to return to do performances at Senior Centers later in the school yearyear.
+This year's team has over 75 students performing and has performed at the Elder's Luncheon in November.
+We will be doing performances at 3 West Seattle Senior Centers in May.

 The Unicycle Team practices every Friday after school and has performed at Seattle Sonics and Seattle University halftime shows playing basketball on unicycles.
 In addition, the unicycle team is a regular performer at the West Seattle Parade and in July 2010 performed in the Torchlight Parade.